weichenxli/weichenxli.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD student at University of Chicago interested in **programming language, security, software engineering and machine learning**, advised by [Prof. Kexin Pei](https://sites.google.com/site/kexinpeisite/).
-I earned my master degree in Columbia University, advised by [Prof. Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).
-I previously summer interned at University of Illinois Urbana-Champaign, advised by [Prof. Lingming Zhang](https://lingming.cs.illinois.edu/).
-I recevied my bachelor's degree from Fudan University advised by Prof. Yanghua Xiao.
+I'm a first-year PhD student at University of Chicago interested in **programming language, security, software engineering and machine learning**, advised by [Prof. Kexin Pei](https://sites.google.com/site/kexinpeisite/).

+Previously, I earned my master's degree from Columbia University under the guidance of [Prof. Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).
+Prior to that, I summer interned at the University of Illinois Urbana-Champaign, where I was advised by [Prof. Lingming Zhang](https://lingming.cs.illinois.edu/).
+I did my bachelors at Fudan University advised by Prof. Yanghua Xiao.
+I am grateful for the support and insights provided by all my advisors throughout my academic journey.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.